paladini/echo-transcribe/README.md

 ## 🐛 Troubleshooting

 ### Common Issues

+**Error: "Load Failed"**
+- This usually means the Python backend isn't running
+- Make sure Python 3.8+ is installed on your system
+- The application will automatically install Python dependencies on first run
+- If the problem persists, try:
+  1. Close and reopen the application
+  2. Check if port 8000 is available
+  3. Install dependencies manually: `cd src-tauri/backend && pip install -r requirements.txt`

 **Error: "Model not found"**
 - The model will be downloaded automatically on first run